charguer/optitrust/case_studies/pic/results/README.md

 ## Parameters used for the evaluation in `config_foo.sh`
-- `$nb_cores` stores the number of cores available on the hardware
+- `nb_cores` stores the number of cores available on the hardware
-- `$compilers` stores the list of available compilers on the hardware
+- `compilers` stores the list of available compilers on the hardware (e.g., "gcc icc")
-- `$nb_particles` storing the number of particles close to the maximum that the RAM can accomodate
+- `nb_particles` storing the number of particles close to the maximum that the RAM can accomodate

 This file is used to generate `your_configuration.sh` and `parameters_3d.txt` which the compilation and execution scripts do rely on.